DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-01-issues-with-changing-an-offer.md

 > Who ratifies courses at the training provider
 > And I have the ‘make decisions’ permission
 > When I click ‘change course’
-> I am taken to a page that lists all the courses that the training provider runs
+> And I select a course that I do not ratify
+> And I try and complete the flow
+> I get an error preventing me from doing that

 Issues:

 - The user should only see courses that they accredit.
 - The ‘change’ link appears because the selected training provider has multiple courses - it should only appear if the currently selected training provider runs multiple courses that the accredited body ratifies.
-- The accredited body can select a course they don’t ratify and then when they try and complete the flow, they see an error.

-## Changing to a course if you’re a school direct
+## Changing to a course ratified by a different accredited body if you’re a school direct

 Scenario: